 Home repairs are not the most fun part of owning a home, but they are a significant part of homeowners’ responsibility.
 It can be tempting to save some money by handling home repairs yourself, and for some jobs, this may be a viable solution due to the wealth of online do-it-yourself tutorials and other instructive resources to guide you.
-Sometimes, however, it is safer and/or more cost efficient to hire a professional to handle the job.
+However, it is safer and more cost-efficient to hire a professional to handle the job.
 Here are some signs that your home repair job is not well suited to DIY.
 Note: before you hire anyone, please read through the FTC‘s guide on how to avoid a home repair scam.

 4 Reasons To Hire a Professional for Home Repairs

 1. The Job Requires Advanced Skills or Experience

-A job that is particularly dangerous or complicated should only be performed by a professional with thorough training.
-For example, electrical wiring installation Gastonia should only be performed by a licensed electrician.
+A particularly dangerous or complicated job should only be performed by a professional with thorough training.
+For example, electrical wiring installation Gastonia should only be performed by a licensed electrician, like Mr. Electric.
 Similarly, only those trained in air conditioning repair should take a look at your AC.

 2. The Job Is Too Big for You